semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

         - [<i class="fas fa-external-link fa-xs"></i> GitLab guide](https://docs.gitlab.com/ee/ci/secrets/)
 - For SSO: View SSO configurations.
 - For notifications: Set up channels in your chosen notification method (Slack, email, or webhooks).

+tk to edit in
+For GitHub or GitLab SaaS users: A GitHub or GitLab SaaS repository associated with your account.
+For BitBucket SaaS users: A BitBucket repository and sufficient permissions to edit a BitBucket Pipeline and add repository variables.

 ## Resources